Nairobi National Park Directions: Your Guide to get to Kenya’s Wildlife Park

 While there is limited direct public transport to the park gates, you can take a local minibus (matatu) to Langata.
 Alight near the park entrance and from there you might need a short taxi or motorcycle taxi (boda-boda) to get to the gate.
 However, for a more comfortable and hassle-free experience, especially considering park entry procedures and any luggage you may have, a private vehicle or taxi is generally the best option.

-Several large ostriches with their long necks are visible in their natural habitat within Nairobi National Park.
+Several large ostriches in their natural habitat within Nairobi National Park.

-Several large ostriches with their long necks are visible in their natural habitat within Nairobi National Park.
+Several large ostriches in their natural habitat within Nairobi National Park.

 Tips for Your Visit: Beyond the Directions